Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/introduction.rst

 Scripts
 -------

-Apart from add-ons there are also scripts you can use to extend Blenders functionality:
+Apart from add-ons, there are also scripts you can use to extend Blenders functionality:

 - Modules: Utility libraries for import into other scripts.
 - Presets: Settings for Blender's tools and key configurations.